Readheads and Scales

 How does an optical encoder work?

 In general, it is important to keep the scale of an optical encoder as clean as possible, and they are less suitable for environments where significant contamination is likely.
-As the encoder relies on the reflected signal, debris will lessen the amount of power delivered and can alter the detected interference pattern.
-Despite this, the Metirio is engineered to maintain signal though a contaminated scale.
-Algorithms can also be applied to the raw quadrature signals to further increase resistance to changing signal quality.
+As the encoder relies on the reflected signal, any (particle) contamination will lessen the amount of power delivered and can alter the detected interference pattern.
+Despite this, the MEITIO is engineered to maintain signal strength through a contaminated scale.
+Smart algorithms can also be applied to the raw quadrature signals to further increase resistance to changing signal quality.

-The encoder itself will measure the reference track and output the signals it receives in analog - the Metirio will output the sine, cosine, and TTL reference signals from the read head.
-Each packaging option will output these same signals, according to the pinout which can be found in its respective datasheet.
+The METIRIO will output the sine, cosine, and TTL reference signals from the read head.
+All housed varaints will output these same signals, according to the pinout which can be found in its respective datasheet.

 What is needed to read or display analog encoder signals?

 Most applications for encoders involve integrating them into a motion system, which will have a controller requiring a certain data protocol.
 If the system can read the analog signals, such as is the case with SmarAct Motion’s MCS2 controller, only a cable with the proper pinout is necessary.
 In other cases, the motion system will be compatible with a certain protocol such as BISS-C, or ABZ.
-These are digital protocols created from the analog signals by a device such as the SmarAct Interface Module ENCODER EVALUATION KIT - SmarAct and will have resolution defined by the number of bits used to interpolate.
+These are digital protocols created from the analog signals by a device such as the Encoder Interface Module and will have resolution defined by the number of bits used to interpolate.